-Sustainability risks in real estate investments arise in relation to general market conditions that are changing and could have a negative impact on the future letting potential and marketability of buildings in the portfolio if no action is taken.
-Sustainability risk factors can be deemed to include climate change, demographic change, technological and scientific change but also a change of values, lifestyles and resulting tenant needs, as well as an increasing sense of responsibility towards the environment and health/wellbeing.
+Sustainability risks in real estate investments arise when market conditions change and adversely affect the future rental potential and marketability of assets should no action be taken.
+The risk factors to be considered are climate change, demographic change, technological and scientific change but also a change of values, lifestyles, and related user needs, as well as an increasing sense of responsibility towards the environment and health/wellbeing.